 Hybrid weed, as well as pure indica and pure sativa cannabis, can benefit some people suffering from nausea.
 Cannabis is an effective treatment even for severe nausea that frequently follows chemotherapy.

 CBD may help with nausea, but THC is the cannabinoid that has been shown to be most effective in relieving nausea.
 The prescription medication dronabinol contains a synthetically derived version of THC, and this medication is sometimes prescribed to people experiencing severe nausea and vomiting from chemotherapy.

 Which cannabinoid is best for nausea?

-THC may be the best cannabinoid for nausea relief, but the Entourage Effect makes THC work most effectively in tandem with other cannabinoids, terpenes, and flavonoids.
+THC may be the best cannabinoid for nausea relief, but the entourage effect makes THC work most effectively with other cannabinoids, terpenes, and flavonoids.
 Seek out a cannabis strain with a full range of therapeutic compounds for the most potent possible relief from nausea and other conditions.